IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 # $Platform$ Calendar Overview

 The $ProductName$ Calendar component provides an easy and intuitive way to display date information.
-Users can choose from three different selection modes - single selection, multiple selection or range selection.

 ## $Platform$ Calendar Example